-Unfair treatment of seafarers can take many forms.
-There is a risk of unfair treatment of seafarers when incidents take place that involve for example pollution from ships or smuggling.
-This is the case even though very few incidents involve intentional or grossly negligent behaviour of seafarers.
-Other kinds of unfair treatment can relate to the attitude of port state control officials towards ships’ crew and abandonment of seafarers.
-Cases exist where the crew has done nothing wrong but is still exposed to unfair treatment.
+Unfair treatment of seafarers can take many forms and be for many reasons.
+Incidents may relate to eg pollution from ships or smuggling, even though very few of these incidents involve intentional or grossly negligent behaviour of seafarers.
+Other related incidents may involve the attitude of port state control officials towards ships’ crew and abandonment of seafarers.

-Unfair treatment incidents have an unacceptable impact on the seafarers involved.
-These incidents also have a damaging effect to the image of the shipping industry and its ability to attract and retain qualified seafarers.
+Unfair treatment has an unacceptable impact on the seafarers involved.
+It also has a damaging effect to the image of the shipping industry and its ability to attract and retain qualified seafarers.

 Veritas Petroleum Services (VPS) publish regular Bunker Alerts based entirely on fuel samples and have kindly permitted BIMCO’s Members to access this information.